XcodeBuild MCP server

 Stats

-XcodeBuildMCP is a Model Context Protocol (MCP) server that provides Xcode-related tools for seamless integration with AI assistants and other MCP clients.
-It enables AI assistants to interact with Xcode projects programmatically, handling everything from building and testing to simulator control and device management.
+XcodeBuildMCP is a Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants.
+It enables programmatic interaction with Xcode projects, simulators, devices, and Swift packages through a standardized interface, making it easier for AI tools to help with iOS and macOS development tasks.

 Installation